Peter Twumasi

-Peter Twumasi (born May 25, 1974) is a Ghanaian biochemist, author and professor at the Kwame Nkrumah University of Science and Technology.
-He is currently the director general of the National Sports Authority of Ghana.
+Peter Twumasi (born May 25, 1974) is a Ghanaian biochemist, author, and professor at the Kwame Nkrumah University of Science and Technology (KNUST).
+He was the director general of the National Sports Authority of Ghana from December 2018 to February 2024.
+He left the position days after the death of his son, Jim Ofori Twumasi, a final-year economics student at KNUST.

-He was the head of the Department of Biochemistry and Biotechnology, College of Science at KNUST.
+He was the head of the Department of Biochemistry and Biotechnology, College of Science, at KNUST from August 2017 to January 2019.

 Education

 Peter completed his undergraduate studies at the Kwame Nkrumah University of Science and Technology, where he obtained a bachelor's degree in biochemistry.
 He continued to pursue a master's degree and doctor of philosophy degree at Wageningen University and Research Centre in the Netherlands.
-Whilst in Wageningen University and Research, he developed an Apoptotic Model in Zinnia Plant Cell Culture System, which is today considered the best model for apoptotic and programmed cell death studies worldwide in animals and plants alike.
+While in Wageningen University and Research, he developed an Apoptotic Model in Zinnia Plant Cell Culture System, which is considered the best model for apoptotic and programmed cell death studies worldwide in animals and plants alike.